cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 #### Option 2: Update Amazon S3 bucket name using the CloudBees CI UI

->[!NOTE]
+> [!IMPORTANT]
-> This option can only be used after the blueprint is deployed.
+> - This option can only be used after the blueprint is deployed.
+> - If using CasC, the declarative definition overrides any configuration updates that are made in the UI the next time the controller is restarted.

-1. Sign in to the CloudBees CI controller.
+1. Sign in to the CloudBees CI controller UI.
 2. Navigate to **Manage Jenkins > AWS > Amazon S3 Bucket Access settings**, update the **S3 Bucket Name**, and select **Save**.
-3. Sign in to the CloudBees CI operations center as a user with **Administer** privileges.
+3. Sign in to the CloudBees CI operations center UI as a user with **Administer** privileges.
+   > [!TIP]
-   > [!TIP] Back up jobs are restricted to only admin users via role-based access control (RBAC).
+   > Back up jobs are restricted to only admin users via role-based access control (RBAC).
 4. From the operations center dashboard, select **All** to view all folders on the operations center.
 5. Navigate to the **admin** folder, and then select the **backup-all-controllers** Cluster Operations job.
 6. From the left pane, select **Configure**.
 7. Update the **S3 Bucket Name**, and then select **Save**.

-   > [!IMPORTANT]
-   > If using CasC, the declarative definition overrides any configuration updates that are made in the UI the next time the controller is restarted.

 ## Validate